 Balab woke up before sunlight broke through the morning sky.
 Other believers in his village had to do the same.
 Balab dipped his bucket in the public well and trudged home.
 He needed water for his family but couldn’t be caught in the act of collecting it—he and the other Christians were banned from the public water source.

 Before Balab, his wife and five children met Jesus, they were often sick.
 Malaria, typhoid and jaundice frequently plagued their family, and there seemed to be no end to it.
 With little income and many doctor visits and treatments, Balab started selling off his land, cattle and even trees to pay for the expenses.
 As sicknesses continued, the bills did too, and Balab had to take out loans from his friends and family members.

 Poverty took hold of their lives in more ways than one.
 Balab and his family were poor in spirit and discouraged.
 Peace had left their home, and there seemed no hope of help for their family.

-But one day, GFA-supported pastor Salm met Balab, and the two men began to talk.
+But one day, Gospel for Asia (GFA)-supported pastor Salm met Balab, and the two men began to talk.
 Over the course of their conversation, Balab shared with Pastor Salm about his family and their deep discouragement.
 Balab learned about the hope Salm had in God’s Word and listened to the pastor as he prayed for him and his family.